dtransposed/Lagrange/_posts/2020-06-28-What-Matters-In-RL.md

 ---

+# Research Paper Summary - What Matters In On-Policy Reinforcement Learning?
+A Large-Scale Empirical Study

 Recent paper from Google Brain team, [What Matters In On-Policy Reinforcement Learning?
 A Large-Scale Empirical Study](https://arxiv.org/abs/2006.05990), tackles one of the notoriously neglected problems in deep Reinforcement Learning (deep RL).
 I believe this is a pain point both for RL researchers and engineers:

 > Out of dozens of RL algorithm hyperparameters, which choices are actually important for the performance of the agent?